wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 This section focuses on known issues that cannot be fixed, for example, because of an issue with Kubernetes itself.
 Other issues are usually addressed by the team quickly and are not listed here.

-### Pod in terminating state with flapping metrics
+### Pod in Terminating State with Flapping Metrics

 **Problem:** Sometimes Kubernetes leaves pods in a terminating state indefinitely.
 If that happens, the reported metrics for the pod might oscillate (flap) between their actual values and zero.